 Do money market accounts pay interest monthly?

 Money market accounts typically credit interest monthly.
 You’ll typically receive your interest payment on or around the same date each month.
 Generally, money market account interest compounds on a daily or monthly basis.
-And generally, that interest is credited monthly.

 How is a money market account different from a negotiable order of withdrawal (NOW) account?